NYUAD-CRC/crc-docs/source/hpc/storage/archive.rst

 of the file plays an important role in the same.
 There are essentially two types of states for a file in ``/archive``.

-- ``archived state``: The file has a copy on the storage and the tape library as well.
+- ``archived state``: The file has a copy on the storage and the tape drive as well.
 - In the above figure, ``file1,file2,file3,file4,file5`` are in the ``archived state`` as they are both available on the storage and the tape drive.
-- ``released archived state``: The file is only available on the tape library and has been moved (released) from the storage to free up space.
+- ``released archived state``: The file is only available on the tape drive and has been moved (released) from the storage to free up space.
 - In the above figure, ``file6,file7,file8,file9,file10`` are in the ``released archived`` state as they have been released/moved from the storage to the tape drive.